Mathias Mpuuga: Outside politics

-Political career
+Political career.

 Mpuuga became active in politics in his first year at Makerere University.
-He was part of the group that founded Uganda Young Democrats (UYD), a youth wing of the opposition Democratic Party of Uganda.
-He participated in the presidential campaigns of Paul Kawanga Ssemwogerere in the 1996 Uganda presidential election.
+He was part of the group that founded the Uganda Young Democrats (UYD), a youth wing of the opposition Democratic Party of Uganda.
+He participated in the campaign of Paul Kawanga Ssemwogerere in the 1996 Uganda presidential election.

 Mpuuga served as a member of the Buganda Kingdom Lukiiko (Parliament) between 1998 and 2010.

-In 2011, he contested for election as Member of Parliament for Masaka Municipality.
+In 2011, he contested for election as member of Parliament for Masaka Municipality.
 He won the election and went on to represent Masaka Municipality until 2021.

-During this period, he served as a member of the Public Accounts Committee (PAC) and the Appointments Committee - a committee of Parliament that vets Presidential appointees.
-He also served as Shadow Minister for the Presidency and Anti-corruption (2011 - 2016), and Shadow Minister for Education (2016 - 2021).
+During this period, he served as a member of the Public Accounts Committee (PAC) and the Appointments Committee - a committee of Parliament that vets presidential appointees.
+He also served as shadow minister for the Presidency and Anti-corruption (2011–2016), and Shadow Minister for Education (2016–2021).

-In 2021, he was re-elected as Member of Parliament representing Nyendo - Mukungwe Division.
-He is a former Leader of Opposition in the Ugandan Parliament having served from 2021 until January 2024.